Berkeley Homes supported internship programme

 Library and information services

-Interns will assist in managing library resources, cataloguing books and supporting library users.
-This role improves organizational skills and attention to detail.
+This role improves organisational skills and attention to detail.

 Logistics operations